 So, my goal is to try to reassure people.
 I mean, you got to be a straight shooter.
 If something is coming this way, and it’s a real threat, you’ve got to let them know.

 But at the same time, I think you do need to remind people that it isn’t always the worst-case scenario that happens, and it seems like a lot of the national sources always focus on the worst case when most of the time, that’s not what happens.
 It’s something in between.

-Honestly, I don’t think there’s anyone that knows a local region better than the local meteorologists.
-We might know the little subtleties in the area, like certain areas may flood more than someplace else, whereas the Hurricane Center, it’s their job is to give a more of a broad brush, larger scale forecast.
+Honestly, I don’t think there’s anyone who knows a local region better than the local meteorologists.
+We might know the little subtleties in the area, like certain areas may flood more than someplace else, whereas the Hurricane Center, it’s their job is to give a more of a broader brush, larger scale forecast.